 Michael Katz is a research staff member at IBM T.J.
 Watson Research Center in Yorktown Heights, New York.
 His research interests are in the area of Artificial Intelligence (AI), focusing on automated planning and autonomous systems.

-Before that he was a postdoc at the Technion - Israel Institute of Technology, in the Faculty of Industrial Engineering & Management, where he also did his PhD.
+Before that he was a postdoc at the Technion - Israel Institute of Technology, in the Faculty of Industrial Engineering & Management, where he also did his PhD, MSc, and BA studies.

 Michael's PhD studies were done in the field of Artificial Intelligence.
 His PhD Thesis Implicit Abstraction Heuristics for Cost-Optimal Planning was the winner of the ICAPS Best Dissertation Award 2011.